ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

                         UDP Payload = Encapsulated UDP Payload

 // Request packets without a corresponding compressed Context
-// to be dropped by closing the uncompressed Context.
+// to be dropped by closing the uncompressed Context ID.

  CAPSULE                       -------->
    Type = COMPRESSION_CLOSE